In the

 A shaman, trickster, coyote.

-Ba’ ts’ose tosses wood to flame,
+Ba’ ts’ose tosses

 Burning brightly in the kiva.